AqwamCreates/DataPredict/docs/API/Models/TabularDoubleStateActionRewardStateActionV1.md

 # [API Reference](../../API.md) - [Models](../Models.md) - TabularDoubleStateActionRewardStateActionV1 (Tabular Double SARSA)

-TabularStateActionRewardStateAction is a state-action grid with reinforcement learning capabilities.
+TabularDoubleStateActionRewardStateActionV1 is a state-action grid with reinforcement learning capabilities.
 It can predict any positive numbers of discrete values.

 ## Constructors